Author, Andrew Gibson

 Key Currency is a leading currency broker offering great exchange rates, no fees on transfers and hands-on help to our customers.

-The cost of our service is included in the rate we quote.
+The exchange rate we quote includes the cost of our service.
 There are no additional fees or charges you need to worry about.

 As a company, we are open and transparent.